 If you have selected our Full Management service we will make visits as described in the 'Agreement for letting services' or we may arrange this with contractors, or agents.
 The aim is to assess the general condition and decorative state of the property (excluding lofts, garages, outbuildings and basements - unless classed as formal living accommodation under Building Regulations).
 These are not surveys, do not cover latent inherent or structural problems, and do not form part of an inventory check.
-A visit will be carried out after 3 months of the tenancy commencing and then 6 monthly there after, subject to access being granted by the tenant.
+A visit will be carried out periodically, subject to access being granted by the tenant.
 Please note that we are unable to use any keys to the property without the tenant's express consent and are unable to force entry.